 - Verification of engineering and HVAC controls using SafeTraces veriDART®, a liquid aerosol-based solution for verifying engineering and HVAC controls.
 The technology uses proprietary DNA-tagged tracer particles that safely mimic the mobility of infectious aerosols (e.g., SARS-CoV-2) in order to help identify hotspots, and quantitatively assess ventilation and filtration using an indicator with physicochemical properties closely aligned with that of infectious aerosols.

 Respirator Fit Testing for OSHA Complaince

-Within the OSHA COVID-19 ETS and NEP employers are required to provide employees with and ensure employees wear facemasks that properly fit over the nose and mouth when indoors and when occupying a vehicle with other people for work purposes.
+Within the OSHA COVID-19 NEP employers are required to provide employees with and ensure employees wear facemasks that properly fit over the nose and mouth when indoors and when occupying a vehicle with other people for work purposes.
 Employers must provide sufficient number of facemasks to each employee and must ensure that each employee changes the facemasks at least once per day, whenever they are soiled or damaged, and more frequently as necessary (e.g., patient care reasons).
 Where a face shield is required or desired, the employer must ensure that the face shield are cleaned at least daily and are not damaged.

 RHP’s occupational and health safety professionals perform Quantitative Fit Testing (QNFT) and Qualitative Fit Testing (QLFT) for employers to comply with OSHA standards.
 RHP’s onsite respirator fit testing is an efficient process that can take place at your facility or business location and allows for flexibility to fit test any number of employees on a single shift or over multiple shifts.
 Fit testing is imperative to ensure a tight-fitting respirator properly fits onto an employee’s face, creating a secure seal, effectively reducing the risk or exopsure to airborne contaminants.